Did you Know?

 Have You Been Diagnosed with Diabetes?

 If you are recently diagnosed with diabetes or desire ongoing education, we recommend a nutrition package that includes touring your local grocery store together to read labels, compare options, and make smarter choices.
 An in-home pantry review, cooking demonstration, meal plan, and recipe modifications can be included to further assist in achieving your goals.
 We can even share helpful tips for dining out at your favorite restaurants.
+Medical Nutrition Therapy for diabetes is a covered service under Medicare Part B. Participants under this plan are allowed 3 hours of Medical Nutrition Therapy for the 1st calendar year, then 2 hours of Medical Nutrition Therapy each calendar year thereafter.

 Know your Risks